 A majority of our directors are independent of the Company and management.
-The Board (with the input of the Nominating, Corporate Governance and Sustainability Committee) has evaluated all business and charitable relationships between the Company and the Company's current non-employee directors and nominees for election at the June 2020 Annual Meeting and all other relevant facts and circumstances.
-As a result of the evaluation, the Board determined, as required by the Company's Corporate Governance Guidelines, that the following non-employee directors or nominees are "independent" as defined by the standards for director independence established and described below: Kristina Cashman, Mary Lou Kelley, John E. Kyees, Frances P. Philip, Edward M. Schmults and Carrie Tharp.
-Under these same standards, the Board of Directors has determined that Barbara Bradley Baekgaard, Robert J. Hall, P. Michael Miller and Robert Wallstrom are not independent.
-Current directors Richard Baum and Matthew McEvoy, whose terms will expire at the Annual Meeting, were also determined to be independent.
+The Board (with the input of the Nominating, Corporate Governance and Sustainability Committee) has evaluated all business and charitable relationships between the Company and the Company's current non-employee directors and nominees for election at the May 2023 Annual Meeting and all other relevant facts and circumstances.
+As a result of the evaluation, the Board determined, as required by the Company's Corporate Governance Guidelines, that the following non-employee directors or nominees are "independent" as defined by the standards for director independence established and described below: Kristina Cashman, Mary Lou Kelley, Frances P. Philip, and Carrie M. Tharp.
+Under these same standards, the Board of Directors has determined that Jacqueline Ardrey, Barbara Bradley Baekgaard, and Robert J. Hall are not independent.
+Current directors Edward Schmults and Nancy R. Twine, who are not standing for re-election at the May Annual Meeting, were also determined to be independent.

-Under the corporate governance requirements of The NASDAO Stock Market ("NASDAQ") our Board of Directors has a responsibility to make an affirmative determination that our directors serving as independent directors have no relationships with the Company that would impair their independence.
+Under the corporate governance requirements of The NASDAQ Stock Market ("NASDAQ") our Board of Directors has a responsibility to make an affirmative determination that our directors serving as independent directors have no relationships with the Company that would impair their independence.
 Subject to some exceptions, the standards for independent directors established by NASDAQ and the Securities and Exchange Commission ("SEC") generally provide that a non-employee director will not be independent if (a) the director is, or in the past three years has been, an employee of the Company; (b) the director or a member of the director's immediate family is, or in the past three years has been, an executive officer of the Company; (c) the director or a member of the director's immediate family has, in the past three years, received more than \$120,000 per year in direct compensation from the Company (other than for service as a director or, for the immediate family member, as a non-executive employee); (d) the director is an employee, or the director or a member of the director's immediate family is employed as a partner, of Deloitte & Touche LLP, the Company's independent registered public accountants, or the director has an immediate family member who is a current employee of such firm and works in any capacity on the Company's audit, or the director or an immediate family member was within the last three years a partner or employee of such firm and personally worked on the Company's audit within that time; (e) the director or a member of the director's immediate family is, or in the past three years has been, employed as an executive officer of a company where a Vera Bradley executive officer at the same time serves or served on the compensation committee; or (f) the director is an employee, or a member of the director's immediate family is an executive officer, of a company that makes payments to, or receives payments from, Vera Bradley in an amount which, in any twelve-month period during the past three years, exceeds the greater of \$200,000 or five percent of the consolidated gross revenues of the company receiving the payment.